 Every European country has its own VAT tax rates.
 I don’t want you to waste time finding and adding them to your store.
-Use the WooCommerce EU VAT CSV file I prepared for you.
+Use the WooCommerce EU VAT rates in the CSV file I prepared for you.

 If you sell your products in EU to the individual customers, you add your origin’s VAT tax.
 For example, your store is in Germany and you sell to France.
 You add VAT tax to your products in Germany.

 There is another case for digital products and services.
 You use your customer’s country tax then.
 In the previous example, you should add a VAT tax from France.

 If you sell B2B, then you should charge your customer the zero rate.
 The customers calculate VAT taxes themselves.

 In this case, the customer needs to provide its VAT EU number.
 Check out how to add the VAT EU field to your store.

 You may also be interested in the Flexible Invoices WooCommerce plugin.
 Read how to invoice in the European Union using WooCommerce and issue MOSS invoices right away.
 See how the plugin can also add a conversion table with rates automatically taken from the European Central Bank for invoices with the VAT for such MOSS transactions.

 Are you looking for a great plugin to invoice in WooCommerce?
 If so, you may like to read how to create, download, email & print an invoice in WordPress & WooCommerce.

 The process is quick and simple.
 In short: